2 min read

 Surrendering your sensuality to the river and putting your finger to the lips of time itself.

-Forgetting that life was swirling all around you.
+Forgetting life was swirling all around you.

 A noisy web of comings and goings, ecstasies and wretchedness.

-An alchemic power that can create men, make boys of men, and then turn them into something even greater.
+An alchemic power that can create men, make boys of men, and then turn them into something greater.

 Before time and language.

-When your pristine body was a phenomenon of divinity, worship, curiosity.
+When your pristine body was a phenomenon of Divinity, worship, curiosity.

 Not a force.
 An object to be captured and exploited for physical desire and material profit.

-And even worldly young men like me, men who’d roamed freely under the stars and among the peoples of this world, men who’d fancied they had drunk deeply of the many sins and desires of life’s cup, stood embarrassed.
+And even men like me, who’d roamed freely under the stars and among the peoples of this world, men who’d fancied they had drunk deeply of the many sins and desires of life’s cup, stood embarrassed, shyly peeking through the reeds in awe and wonder at the sheer natural power of your mysterious femininity.
+Your unchartered beauty.

 Bereft of the thirst to possess you, own you, but only to worship at the foot of a tangible alter.

-Marvelling red-cheeked at the beautiful work of nature’s hand as it sketched the curves of your hips and breathed grace into the simple flow of your movements.
+Marveling red-cheeked at the beautiful work of nature’s hand as it sketched the curves of your hips and breathed grace into the simple flow of your movements.

 As if you and the water were one.